zackbcom/docker-phlex/README.md

 `The parameters are split into two halves, separated by a colon, the left hand side representing the host and the right the container side.

-* `-v /config` - Where muximux should store its files
+* `-v /config` - Where Phlex should store its files
 * `-e PGID` for GroupID (optional) - see below for explanation
 * `-e PUID` for UserID (optional) - see below for explanation
 * `-e TZ` for timezone setting (optional), eg Europe/London
+* `-e HTTPPORT` to change the default HTTP Port (optional)
+* `-e HTTPSPORT` to change the default HTTPS Port (optional)
+* `-e FASTCGIPORT` to change the port FastCGI listens on (optional)

-It is based on alpine linux with s6 overlay, for shell access whilst the container is running do `docker exec -it muximux /bin/bash`.
+It is based on alpine linux with s6 overlay, for shell access whilst the container is running do `docker exec -it Phlex /bin/bash`.

 ### User / Group Identifiers